scenaristeur/agents/README.md

 ## commands (todo)
 Operating System

+- new Brain / New Node / new Link / new Prop

 - [ ] clear : clear the world
 - mb, mk or mkbrain [gun | local | solid | ipfs  | mld] name : make a brain, create a new brain named name in gun/local/solid/ipfs/mld storage and dive into
 - shortcuts mg name for make gun brain, ml name for make local, ms for make solid...